PaycheckCalculatorOnline logo

 From Biweekly to Monthly:

-- But you receive fewer checks — important for debt payments with biweekly cadence
+- You receive fewer checks — biweekly debt payments need to be restructured

 - Withholding recalculates per the new frequency

-- Annual total tax: unchanged
+- Annual total taxes: unchanged

 From Monthly to Biweekly:

-- Individual checks shrink
+- Individual checks shrink (1/26 vs. 1/12 of annual)

 Tip